cmstead/js-refactor/README.md

 # JS Refactor -- DEPRECATED/UNSUPPORTED #

+### Important Notice ###

+When JS CodeFormer reaches its first major release (v1.0.0), this project will roll off.
+The entry will still remain in the Visual Studio Marketplace, but it will become an extension pack, installing JS CodeFormer.

+For people using the hotkeys for standard refactoring, you should notice very little difference.

+For folks who use the context menu, things will change.
+This will be detailed more fully when the switch is complete.

 ### The TL;DR ###

 JS Refactor is closing its doors, BUT there is a new extension coming.